/

 CRO – Chief Revenue Officer

 The Chief Revenue Officer role is a relatively new TLA born in Silicon Valley.
-Common in tech companies, a CRO drives revenue growth by leveraging and aligning all revenue-generating departments.
-This includes marketing, sales, and customer experience/success.
+Common in tech companies, a CRO drives revenue growth by leveraging and aligning all revenue-generating departments, including marketing, sales, and customer experience/success.

-CRO is also an acronym for Conversion Rate Optimization — maximizing the number of website visitors submitting a web form, sending an email, or calling.
+CRO is also an acronym for Conversion Rate Optimization, which involves maximizing the number of website visitors who submit a web form, send an email, chat, or call.

 RSM – Regional Sales Manager